halcy/Mastodon.py/docs/index.rst

-        'comment': # Text comment submitted with the report 'created_at': # Time at which this report was created, as a datetime object 'updated_at': # Last time this report has been updated, as a datetime object 'account': # Account dict of the user that filed this report 'target_account': # Account that has been reported with this report 'assigned_account': # If the report as been assigned to an account,
+        'comment': # Text comment submitted with the report 'created_at': # Time at which this report was created, as a datetime object 'updated_at': # Last time this report has been updated, as a datetime object 'account': # User dict of the user that filed this report 'target_account': # Account that has been reported with this report 'assigned_account': # If the report as been assigned to an account,
-                            # account dict of that account (None if not)
+                            # User dict of that account (None if not)
-        'action_taken_by_account': # Account dict of the account that processed this report 'statuses': # List of statuses attached to the report, as toot dicts }
+        'action_taken_by_account': # User dict of the account that processed this report 'statuses': # List of statuses attached to the report, as toot dicts }